 Hi there!
-I’m Jess — a German living in Canada, always with a smile 🙂 and very active.
-After work, you can find me either bouldering, top rope climbing, running, or working out in the gym.
-I enjoy the outdoors, hiking and snowshoeing, and will be starting rock climbing this summer!
+I’m Jess — a German living in Canada, always with a smile 🙂 , and very active.
+My passion is climbing!
+After work, you can find me bouldering, top rope climbing, running, or working out in the gym.
+I enjoy the outdoors, in particular rock climbing, hiking, and snowshoeing.

 I received my PhD in Mathematics from the Otto von Guericke University / Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg, Germany, and was awarded the Otto Hahn Medal of the Max Planck Society.

 In summer 2016, I left Germany to start working at the University of British Columbia (UBC) in beautiful Vancouver, Canada.
 During my first two years, I have done research in Numerical Linear Algebra and taught third year undergraduate courses at the Department of Computer Science.
 Afterwards, I have worked with UBC’s Development and Alumni Engagement Portfolio’s Events’ team for three months.
 In mid-October 2018, I returned to UBC’s Department of Computer Science, where I have been working as a Technical Course Coordinator since then.

 A passion of mine is coordinating programs and events and supporting the university and non-profit organizations and their members.
 In January 2019, I attained the Master’s Certificate in Event Management from the International Institute of Event Management and have been awarded the GCPE® Global Certification in Professional Events credentials.
 Below are some projects I have been involved in.

 I am volunteering at different UBC events, including Homecoming, conferences, and the Staff & Faculty Sports Day.